5yutan5/PyQtDarkTheme/README.md

 ## Features

-- A flat Dark and Light theme
+- A flat dark and light theme
 - Support PySide and PyQt
-- Support some freezing library(PyInstaller, cx_Freeze and etc...)
+- Support some freezing library(PyInstaller, cx_Freeze)
-- Resolve the differences of style between Qt versions
+- Resolve the style differences between Qt versions
 - QPalette of dark and light theme

 ## Themes